retorquere/zotero-better-bibtex/README.md

 A showstopper bug has been found in the 0.6 series that I'm currently (2014-080-12) addressing.
 I expect the problem to be fixed today, but I'm doing extra testing; meanwhile, I've pulled the XPI for safety.
-It will be up as soon as possible, probably later todaym certainly this week.
+It will be up as soon as possible, probably later today but certainly this week.
+To do:

+* Only allow export-pinning when autosync is on
+* Fix performance issue with key generator

 # Zotero: Better Bib(La)TeX [![Build Status](https://travis-ci.org/ZotPlus/zotero-better-bibtex.svg?branch=master)](https://travis-ci.org/ZotPlus/zotero-better-bibtex)